-Adopt vines from the farm "Fattoria Lavacchio" in Pontassieve (Italy) and receive your harvest in the form of organic sweet white wine at home.
+Adopt vines from the farm "Fattoria Lavacchio" in Pontassieve (Italien) and receive your harvest in the form of organic sweet white wine at home.
 The Farmer Faye will take care of your adoption and take its picture.
 Also, you will be able to download the adoption certificate and, if you wish, plan your visit to the farm.
-You do not enter into any long-term commitment: once you receive your harvest and you enjoyed the experience, you may decide to renew and extend the adoption.
+You do not enter into any long-term commitment: Although your adoption will be renewed automatically, you will always be informed in advance and may decide to cancel your adoption at any time as long as the preparation has not yet begun.
 These wines were tasted by a group of professional wine tasters that collaborate with CrowdFarming, and was rated 92 out of a possible 100 points, on average.

 Adopt vines that we cultivate under the Organic Farming regulations of the European Union since 2000.
 During the process of adoption you can choose a name which we will use to identify your vines.
 You will adopt 6 vines of Chardonnay, Traminer, Malvasia or Trebbiano grown in the Chianti Rufina wine region (Northern Tuscany).
 Although Trebbiano is the major Tuscan white grape variety, in order to rebuild biodiversity, to limit the spreading of diseases and because of the dual exposition of our vineyards, we have planted other international varieties like the French Chardonnay and Gewurztraminer (red aromatic variety from Nothern Italy that belongs to the Traminer variety).
 Our current selection derives from a thorough experience in the vineyard and cellars which allowed us to tempt growing unconventional varieties for Tuscany.
 I have to say everyone is surprised by the freshness our Chardonnay and Gewurztraminer are able to express!
 Chardonnay is one of the best known and most widely grown white grape varieties in the world.
 The origin of the vine is Middle Eastern or, more likely, a cross between two French varieties, Pinot Noir e Gouais Blanc.
 Traminer originated in central Europe and was only introduced to Northern Italy in the 21st century, where it is still cultivated today.
 Our vineyards are situated 450 meters above sea level, on the ridge of the hill of Montefiesole, facing south-southeast for the Trebbiano and facing north for the Chardonnay and Gewurztraminer (as these 2 varieties are usually grown in colder climates), on soils with a high concentration of limestone, which potentially makes for elegant wines with forceful aromas.
 Our vineyards have a planting density between 4500 and 6800 vines per hectare and the chosen pruning system is mainly guyot.
 In the vineyards we only use organic substances and neither pesticides nor chemical fertilizers.
 We ask nature for cooperation: we use the natural environment to enhance productivity, leguminous plants are planted to fix nitrogen within the soil, insect predators are encouraged and varieties are alternated.
 The grapes are carefully selected through green pruning and green harvest as well.
 They are manually picked.
 The yield per vine is very low and ranges between 1,2 and 1,5kg.
 The vines bear an average of 1.75l of organic sweet white wine per season.
 All our wines derive from natural fermentation, i.e. without added yeast, and are produced with very little sulfites (one third of the admitted amount in organic regulations).
 The limited production imposed by organic cultivation guarantees, above all, a better quality year after year.
 Wines are bottled only those years in which they reach the quality level we seek.
 The productive life of vines is around 60 years.
 For as long as you want to keep it and we can continue taking care of it, you can renew your adoption year after year.
 If your vines die, we will replace them with no additional cost and assuring the delivery of your harvest from others.